Cassiebxy/STAT-184-Final-Project/README.md

 For the second question:

 There is no significant linear relationship between Internet speed and the number of YouTube subscribers.
+But we need further models to prove this conclusion.